dominiquedevriese/ogp-notes/modular_effects.md

 Ultimately, internal effects are only ever a means to an end, an implementation detail that is unobservable to outside systems and humans and only used internally to implement methods.

 As mentioned above, the situation is different for external effects: these are often the ultimate purpose of an application and directly observable to outside systems or humans.
-In othere words, external effects are not just important indirectly but their correctness directly affects the correctness of software applications.
+In other words, external effects are not just important indirectly but their correctness directly affects the correctness of software applications.
 For example, if we are implementing a network server application, then ensuring the application's correctness means ensuring various properties of the external effects of the application:
 * The server should continuously listen on network sockets for incoming requests.
 * When a packet comes in, the server should produce a corresponding response.
 * Outgoing responses should be formatted according to the protocol implemented.
 * Outgoing responses should contain the information that corresponds to the incoming request according to their configuration.
-* Outgoing responses should not contain confidential information unless the request has been succesfully authenticated and authorized.
+* Outgoing responses should not contain confidential information unless the request has been successfully authenticated and authorized.
 * ...

 ### Abstract effects